elastisys/compliantkubernetes/docs/operator-manual/clean-up.md

 They perform the following actions:

-1. Delete the added helm charts
+1. Delete the added Helm charts
 1. Delete the added namespaces
 1. Delete any remaining PersistentVolumes
 1. Delete the added CustomResourceDefinitions